Woman watching OTT platform

 • Operating a large freelancer network – the group’s capacity for processing orders is dependent, in part, on the network of freelance workers.
 The cloud software is enhanced on an ongoing basis to make the group’s systems increasingly attractive to freelance workers.
 Financial processes are designed to ensure that all freelancers are paid on time.
 A process of peer review is implemented in the group’s production systems to ensure that all work undertaken by freelancers is independently checked and verified and its quality is assured.

 We believe we have the right strategy and service in place to deliver strong growth in sales over the medium to long term.
-We expect the gross profit of our localisation segment to improve in future periods as our dubbing service and software mature, which will result in improving EBITDA margins or provide us with scope for additional investment in new services.
+We expect the gross profit of our localisation revenue stream to improve in future periods as our dubbing service and software mature, which will result in improving EBITDA margins or provide us with scope for additional investment in new services.
 This will enable us to deliver sustainable shareholder value.

 Seek to understand and meet shareholder needs and expectations